Effect of Local Topological Changes on Resistance in Spatially-Embedded Disordered Networks: Discussion and Conclusions

-Additionally, the appearance of abrupt jumps in $\Reff$ and $\Rtot$ under the evolution of the underlying point cloud using Lloyd's algorithm is a product of applying the Delaunay triangulation to the point cloud.
-We showed that using a Voronoi tessellation instead removes these abrupt changes, which is advantageous for using optimization algorithms to tailor the electric transport properties of a network.
-Typical gradient-based optimization algorithms acting on the node positions will encounter issues due to the large jumps in $\Reff$ that accompany the Delaunay triangulation topological changes, while the Voronoi tessellation, whose $\Reff$ varies more smoothly as its progenitor points are perturbed, will be less problematic.
+From a material design point of view, the effect of local topological changes remains an important effect to study due to the practical limitations in network size imposed by the additive manufacturing methods commonly used to make network metamaterials (e.g., in Refs. \cite{obrero_electrical_2025, moody_methodology_2025, shen_autonomous_2024}).
+Understanding which local regions of the network produce the largest change can guide optimization routines in this high-dimensional design space to manufacture disordered network metamaterials with tailored transport properties.
+Typical gradient-based optimization algorithms acting on the node positions will encounter issues due to the large jumps in $\Reff$ that accompany the Delaunay triangulation topological changes.
+We showed that using a Voronoi tessellation instead removes these abrupt changes and is thus less problematic for use in optimization algorithms.
 If instead an optimization is desired over a network configuration with fixed nodes and movable edges, the prediction of replacing one edge with another and its proportionality to voltage differences across the old and new edge remains applicable regardless of whether or not the edges are the two diagonals of a convex quadrilateral.